 Make sure your policy has guidelines for building in time for teams to be together outside for impromptu conversation and team-building.
 No matter what technologies you have at your disposal, human beings crave face-to-face connections.
 In your policy, build-in time every month, quarter, or year when you can virtually gather all team members for brainstorming, planning, and having fun.

 You can hold virtual kickoff meetings for projects, office hours, or set up a video call for non-work related conversations.
 All of these activities will bring your team closer together even though they're spread across multiple locations.
-Check out these team-building activities for even more inspiration.
+Check out these team-building activities for remote and hybrid teams for even more inspiration.

-Remote workers are entitled to the same legal protections that in-office workers have.
-However, working remotely can present some added challenges that need to be addressed to ensure your company is legally compliant.
+Remote and hybrid workers are entitled to the same legal protections that in-office workers have.
+However, working remotely or on a flexible schedule can present some added challenges that need to be addressed to ensure your company is legally compliant.